benswinney/hypershift-kubevirt/README.md

 As we'll be using the KubeVirt (OpenShift Virtualisation) provider with HyperShift (Hosted Control Planes), it will by default, create Hosted Clusters with a subdomain of the RHACM Hub cluster.

-For example, my RHACM Hub cluster has a default application ingress DNS entry of `*.apps.rhacm-hub.na.cloud.techzone.ibm.com`, which means once I deploy a Hosted Cluster, lets say called `ce-apac`, with the HyperShift KubeVirt provider it will automatically create a subdomain of `*.apps.ce-apac.apps.rhacm-hub.na.cloud.techzone.ibm.com`.
+For example, my RHACM Hub cluster has a default application ingress DNS entry of `*.apps.rhacm-hub.na.cloud.techzone.ibm.com`, which means once I deploy a Hosted Cluster, lets say called `cp4i-hosted`, with the HyperShift KubeVirt provider it will automatically create a subdomain of `*.apps.cp4i-hosted.apps.rhacm-hub.na.cloud.techzone.ibm.com`.

 To allow this functionality to happen, we need to `patch` the RHACM Hub Application ingress controller to allow wildcard DNS routes.